agus-gian/laravel-meta-generator/README.md

 ## Installation

-There are two ways to include this package in your Laravel project:
+There are two ways to integrate Laravel Meta Generator into your project:

 ### 1. Via Packagist

-If the package is published on Packagist, simply run:
+Run the following command:

 ```bash
 composer require augustpermana/laravel-meta-generator
 ```

-Laravel will automatically detect the service provider via package discovery.
-If necessary, add the service provider manually in your `config/app.php`:
+Laravel will automatically discover the service provider via package discovery.
+If necessary, manually add the provider in your `config/app.php`:

 ```php
 'providers' => [